 By creating a guide for GPs we aim to raise awareness of young onset dementia and the wide range of issues someone may experience which prompts a visit to their doctor.
 Because younger people are more likely to have a rarer form of dementia, those issues can include much more than memory loss.

-The pilot version of the GP decision making guide was available for GPs to use and comment on from April 2017 untll the end of July 2017.
-We also recieved feedback from people living with young onset dementia, their family and other professionals who have an interest in the document.
+The pilot version of the decision-making guide was made available for GPs to use and comment on from April-July 2017.
+We also received feedback from people living with young onset dementia, their family and other professionals who have an interest in the document.
 We had over 70 responses and this feedback was used to develop the guide to its final stage.

 Who was involved in creating the pilot version of the GP decision-making tool?